 This post may contain affiliate links.
 Please read my Disclosure & Disclaimer Policy for more information.

-This homemade electrolyte drink is both sweet and citrusy for a refreshing flavor that will help to replenish lost electrolytes.
+This Homemade Sweet Citrus Electrolyte Drink is both sweet and citrusy for a refreshing flavor that will help to replenish lost electrolytes.

 The invention of Gatorade occurred in 1965 when football players were becoming easily heat exhausted during practice and games.
 This exhaustion was caused by the loss of fluids through excessive sweating, depleting the cells of proteins, glucose, and electrolytes.
 Gatorade combated heat exhaustion by replenishing lost electrolytes.